In Loss of Evangelistic Passion we consider how the Loss of Evangelist Passion accompanies the death throws of a dying church.

 - Love for God.
 If we love God really, then HIS PRIORITIES become our priorities.
 God’s great desire for the salvation of men is what stands out.

 - Compassion for the Lost.
-If there were no other reason than to scan around you at the bleak, hopeless condition of mankind, and then try to allievate their sufferings by the Savior coming into their life, this should be enough alone to make you witness.
+If there were no other reason than to scan around you at the bleak, hopeless condition of mankind, and then try to alleviate their sufferings by the Savior coming into their life, this should be enough alone to make you witness.
 Mat 9:36, if Jesus had compassion for the lost, how can we not have it also?

 (Note: there are MAJOR MOVEMENTS afoot in Christianity today which wish to totally deny that this evangelism is valid.
 These movements have “homes” in various denominations and groups, but they remove their identification with Unitarianism, Universalism, etc. and infect many denominations, groups, and individual churches that know better.)